 - Implement 24/7 monitoring such as through an MDR (managed, detection and response) service.
 In the digital realm, threats don’t operate on a 9-5 schedule.
 Consider a Security Orchestration, Automation and Response (SOAR) solution and look for ways to automate response and lesson alert fatigue.

-In conclusion, navigating the digital realm requires enterprises to be both explorers, eager to harness its vast potential, and guardians, ever vigilant against its threats.
-As you chart your company’s course through this landscape, remember that cybersecurity isn’t a destination but a journey, one that demands adaptability, commitment, and above all, preparation.
+In conclusion, navigating the digital realm requires businesses to be both explorers; eager to harness its vast potential, and guardians; ever vigilant against its threats.
+As you chart your company’s course through this landscape, remember that cybersecurity isn’t a destination but a journey that demands adaptability, commitment, and above all, preparation.

-New Era’s SecureBlu portfolio of Security Services includes a Managed Detection and Response (MDR) service that maintains optimal security posture by continuously minimizing the attack surface and improving visibility via enhanced monitoring and response.
-If you are interested in learning more about how your organization can prevent, detect, and maintain threats through SecureBlu, please visit our MDR page for datasheets or email us at firstname.lastname@example.org.
+New Era’s SecureBlu portfolio of Security Services includes a Managed Detection and Response (MDR) service that maintains optimal security posture by continuously minimising the attack surface and improving visibility via enhanced monitoring and response.
+If you are interested in learning more about how your company can prevent, detect, and maintain threats through SecureBlu, please visit our SecureBlu page.